justin-hale/moonfall-recaps/content/sessions/session-18.md

 The massive 30-foot Yule tree becomes bewitched, with its decorative ribbons transforming into deadly tendrils that pierce villagers and transform them into Christmas ornaments that get pulled onto the tree.

 **Combat Highlights**:
-- Hellasana uses Misty Step to get to high ground and attacks with Eldritch Blast
+- Helisanna uses Misty Step to get to high ground and attacks with Eldritch Blast
 - Olivia charges in with her battle axe, dealing massive damage with critical hits and Divine Smite
 - Jasper follows up with devastating greatsword attacks using his berserker rage
 - The party discovers a corrupted crystal tree topper that's controlling the magic
-- Hellasana destroys the crystal with psychic damage Eldritch Blasts, breaking the enchantment
+- Helisanna destroys the crystal with psychic damage Eldritch Blasts, breaking the enchantment

 **Resolution**: The tree is toppled and the crystal destroyed, freeing all the ornament-people and returning them to normal.